-We don't offer bar service but you're welcome to BYO beverage.
+We don't offer bar service but you're welcome to BYO beverage (soft alcohol only, please).
 Please drink responsibly (which is normally the case with dancers, anyway).

 There is bottled water and pop available for $1.
 Help yourself from the 'fridge and drop a dollar in the cash box.
 Water is also available from the dispenser near the bar.
 If it's cold out, we often offer coffee as well.

 We always have snacks on hand, and you're welcome to bring something to contribute to the snack table if you like.

 We've occasionally had Meet-Up groups ask if it's okay to bring pizza or take-out for their group.
 Go for it!
 All we ask is that you clean up after yourselves.